newscorp-ghfb/NewsKit/docs/testing.md

 Any accessibility violations will be reported on the Cypress test runner.

+To run the e2e tests locally:

+build and serve with `yarn e2e:build; yarn e2e:serve`

+whilst the server is running, run tests with either `yarn e2e:comps` or `yarn e2e:docs`

 ## [Manual Checks in PR](#manual-checks)

 Please use the guidelines below to verify that your PR does not introduce new issues when merged.